 An example of is a failing to supervise a who is on suicide watch .
 This is not only against the law, it can have fatal consequences.
 If the fails to sterilize a surgical room or equipment before operating, the can die from infection.
 If a nurse fails to note a medication a is taking on their chart, another nurse can unwittingly give the a fatal combination of the .
 An , , or can result in devastating consequences for the victim.

-Pursuant to the Mental Health Act of 2001 , it is illegal to restrain a or put them in seclusion unless it is absolutely necessary or as a last resort.
+Pursuant to the Mental Health Act , it is illegal to restrain a or put them in seclusion unless it is absolutely necessary or as a last resort.
 This law was passed because it was a routine procedure to put a in restraints to make it easier for .
 A in a posey vest without use of their arms lacks the balance of someone unrestrained, and this greatly increase the risks of falls.
 A fall for an elderly person can be deadly or could lead to a broken hip.
 There is a strong correlation between a broken hip and a steady health decline .

 Do you need NC ?